sebsauvage/Shaarli/doc/Home.md

 Welcome to the [Shaarli](https://github.com/shaarli/Shaarli/) wiki!
 Here you can find some info on how to use, configure, tweak and solve problems with your Shaarli.
 For general info, read the [README](https://github.com/shaarli/Shaarli/blob/master/README.md).

 If you have any questions or ideas, please join the [chat](https://gitter.im/shaarli/Shaarli) (also reachable via [IRC](https://irc.gitter.im/)), post them in our [general discussion](https://github.com/shaarli/Shaarli/issues/44) or read the current [issues](https://github.com/shaarli/Shaarli/issues).
 If you've found a bug, please create a [new issue](https://github.com/shaarli/Shaarli/issues/new).

-If you'd like a feature added, see if it fits in the list of [Ideas for Plugins](Ideas-for-plugins) and update the corresponding bug report.
+If you would like a feature added to Shaarli, check the issues labeled [`feature`](https://github.com/shaarli/Shaarli/labels/feature), [`enhancement`](https://github.com/shaarli/Shaarli/labels/enhancement), and [`plugin`](https://github.com/shaarli/Shaarli/labels/plugin).

 _Note: This documentation is available online at https://github.com/shaarli/Shaarli/wiki, and locally in the `doc/` directory of your Shaarli installation._